resourge/schema/docs/NUMBER.md

 ### negative

-Checks if value is a negative value.
+Checks if number is a negative value.

 ```Typescript
 number().negative()